imodeveloperlab/dskit-swiftui/README.md

 }
 ```

-In this example, `DSVStack`, `DSText`, and various modifiers like `dsPadding()` and `dsBackground()` are used.
+In this example, [DSVStack](https://github.com/imodeveloperlab/dskit-swiftui/blob/main/Content/Views.md), [DSText](https://github.com/imodeveloperlab/dskit-swiftui/blob/main/Content/Views.md), and various modifiers like `dsPadding()` and `dsBackground()` are used.
 These components and modifiers are part of DSKit and help apply consistent styling and spacing as defined in your design system.

 ## Contributions and support